Drone Archaeology Explained: How Archaeologists Use Drones, LiDAR & Aerial Mapping

 The three best scenarios in which drones are effective are:

-• Remote or Hazardous Terrain: Drones are vital in accessing such hazardous regions that are unsafe to humans, such as unsteady cliffs or Andean mountainous peaks.
+- Remote or Hazardous Terrain: Drones are vital in accessing such hazardous regions that are unsafe to humans, such as unsteady cliffs or Andean mountainous peaks.

-• Rapid Rescue Archaeology: A drone can document a site immediately in the case of a construction or natural disaster in the area.
+- Rapid Rescue Archaeology: A drone can document a site immediately in the case of a construction or natural disaster in the area.
 A good example is the assessment of historic buildings following the Beirut explosion in 2020.

 By comparing drone methods to traditional surveys, we can see how UAVs complement and enhance archaeological fieldwork, providing insights that were previously difficult or impossible to obtain.

-Types of Drones Used in Archaeological Surveys
+Types of Drones Used for Archaeology Surveys

 Fixed-Wing Drones: Long-Range Mapping and Large-Scale Sites